Ph.D. in Chemical and Biomolecular Engineering Educational Goals

 Minimum admission requirements (in brief):

-- A baccalaureate degree in the field or in a closely allied field of science or mathematics.
+- A baccalaureate degree in the field or in a closely allied field of engineering, science or mathematics.

 - A minimum undergraduate grade-point average in engineering, science, and mathematics courses of 3.0 on a 4.0 scale.

 - Three letters of strong support from former teachers or supervisors.

 - Non-native speakers of English (international students) are required to achieve a minimum score of 600 on the paper-based TOEFL (PBT) and 100 for iBT.

 - Note that the GRE is no longer required for admission.

 To receive priority consideration for admission and full consideration for department funding

 We welcome applicants from diverse backgrounds to our program, including those from groups traditionally underrepresented in STEM and in research areas of great national need.
 To eliminate potential barriers to applying, requests for waiving the graduate application fee for domestic applicants can fill out the fee waiver request form with the following information:

 - Include i) a brief statement about research interests, ii) rationale for fee waiver request, and iii) a copy of CV including GPA.